andrewt3000/DL4NLP/README.md

 ## Deep Learning for NLP
 [Stanford Natural Language Processing](https://www.coursera.org/learn/nlp)
 Intro NLP course with videos.
-This has no deep learning.
+This has **no deep learning**.
 But it is a good primer for traditional nlp.

 [Stanford CS 224D: Deep Learning for NLP class](http://cs224d.stanford.edu/syllabus.html)
 [Richard Socher](https://scholar.google.com/citations?user=FaOcyfMAAAAJ&hl=en).
 (2016)  Class with syllabus, and slides.